Skip to content

 1. Drown the signal.
 A genuine alert (Claude rate-limit, ECS drift, security scan finding) gets lost in the daily firehose.

 2. Split the channel.
-Two channels (one for noise, one for alerts) works, but solo operator + two channels = neither gets read religiously.
+Two channels (one for noise, one for alerts) works, but one person plus two channels usually means neither gets read reliably.

 Severity routing solves both without changing channel count.